All Episodes

 I'm Roger Hedgecock in for Rush Limbaugh.

-Taking your calls at 1800-282-2882, and back with more right after the Welcome back, and I'm Roger Hedgecock, filling in for Rush Limbaugh.
+Welcome back, and I'm Roger Hedgecock filling in for Rush Limbaugh.

-And Giuliani is addressing that group today.
+And Giuliani is addressing that group today, kind of the president-in-waiting posture.

 Rudy is running, ladies and gentlemen.

-Uh the um and I've got a lot of stuff I want to do in the Democrats.
+And I've got a lot of stuff I want to do in the Democrats.

 I want to talk about Walmart.

-We are today at the San Diego City Council debating whether or not to ban super centers in the uh city of San Diego, in other words, to prevent the City of San Diego shopper from having access to cheaper food.
+We are today at the San Diego City Council debating whether or not to ban super centers in the city of San Diego.

-Now, the same City Council members in San Diego, this may be happening in your community, who rant on and on about the living wage, about the unfairness of the wage structure, about the working poor, and they go on and on and on like that.
+Now, the same city council members in San Diego, this may be happening in your community, who rant on and on about the living wage, about the unfairness of the wage structure, about the working poor, and they go on and on and on like that.